 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Small Bowel Cancer, also called Small Intestine Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 About the small bowel

 The small bowel is part of the digestive system.
 Its function is to break down food and nutrients to be absorbed into the body.
 The small bowel is also called the small intestine.
 It links the stomach to the large intestine, which is called the colon.
 The small bowel is divided into 3 parts: